fairdataihub/analytics/README.md

 <h1>Kombucha</h1>

 <p>
-A lightweight, open-source, and privacy-friendly app-usage tracking platform for comprehensive tracking of logs and events.
+A lightweight, open-source, and privacy-friendly app-usage tracking platform for tracking logs and events.
 </p>

 <br />